virti09/virti09/README.md

 - 👋 Hi, I’m @virti09
-- 👀 I’m interested in cyber security and currently pusuinf bachelor of engineering in Information Technology..
+- 👀 I’m interested in cyber security and currently pursuing bachelor of engineering in Information Technology..
 - 🌱 I’m currently gaining my expertise on kali linux and wireshark..
 - 💞️ I’m looking to collaborate with an organization or any remote internship for training purpose ..
 - 📫 You can reach me by email virti1712@gmail.com..